 Perhaps most gratifying is the fact that the Colorado MahlerFest has become an event driven by the artistic spirit which dwells in all its creative participants to be a part of the unique, "once-in-a-lifetime" experience.

 About Colorado MahlerFest

-Dedicated amateur and professional musicians from orchestras across the United States and beyond gather annually, for one week, to create the Colorado MahlerFest Orchestra, and perform what are generally considered the greatest (and most difficult) symphonic creations in the repertoire.
+The MahlerFest orchestra's 100-plus musicians come together from across the United States and other countries, mostly on a volunteer basis, for a week of intense music-making.
+Drawn by their passion for Mahler's music, they create the Colorado MahlerFest Orchestra, and perform what are generally considered the greatest (and most difficult) symphonic creations in the repertoire.

 Colorado MahlerFest's continuing contributions to promoting the understanding and knowledge of Mahler's music have resulted in significant international recognition.
 In 2005, the International Gustav Mahler Society of Vienna awarded Colorado MahlerFest its rarely bestowed Mahler Gold Medal.
 MahlerFest was honored alongside the New York Philharmonic, joining such past recipients as the Vienna Philharmonic and Leonard Bernstein.

 Maestro Robert Olson, currently Director of Opera and Orchestras at the Conservatory of Music at the University of Missouri at Kansas City, has returned to Colorado each year to lead the festival he founded in 1987, with the first orchestra performance taking place on January 17, 1988.
 After 28 years, Maestro Olson is retiring as MahlerFest's Artistic Director, following Colorado MahlerFest XXVIII in May, 2015: